YosefLab/PopV/README.md

 We highlight the implementation of a new classifier in a [scaffold](popv/algorithms/_scaffold.py).
 Adding a new class with those methods will automatically tell PopV to include this class into its classifiers and will use the new classifier as another expert.

 All algorithms that allow for pre-training are pre-trained.
-This excludes by design BBKNN and SCANORAMA as both construct a new embedding space.
+This excludes by design BBKNN, Harmony and SCANORAMA as all construct a new embedding space.
 Pretrained models are stored on (Zenodo)[https://zenodo.org/record/7580707] and are automatically downloaded in the Colab notebook linked below.
 We encourage pre-training models when implementing new classes.

 All input parameters are defined during initial call to [Process_Query](popv/preprocessing.py) and are stored in the unstructured field of the generated AnnData object.
 PopV has three levels of prediction complexities: